GluuFederation/drupal-oxd-module/README.md

 To view your OP's available scopes, in a web browser navigate to `https://OpenID-Provider/.well-known/openid-configuration`.
 For example, here are the scopes you can request if you're using [Google as your OP](https://accounts.google.com/.well-known/openid-configuration).

-If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the OpenID Connect > Scopes intefrace.
+If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the OpenID Connect > Scopes interface.

 In the module interface you can enable, disable and delete scopes.